Nemus-Project/magpie-python/abstract.md

 ## Main Abstract

-MAGPIE: a web-based, open-source interactive framework for plate vibration analysis
+MAGPIE: a web-based, open-source framework for plate vibration analysis

 The analysis and simulation of plate vibrations are central to many branches of science and engineering, specifically acoustics and musical acoustics.